Key witness testifies in trial tied to Trump-Russia probe

 He later added: “It seemed to me of great urgency and great seriousness that I would want to make my bosses aware of this information.”

-Baker said he was led to believe by Sussmann that the material suggestive of a digital backchannel had been compiled by serious and respected cybersecurity specialists.
-The FBI assessed the data that Baker received and determined that there was no actual suspicious or secret contact between Russia and the Trump campaign.
+Baker said he understood from his conversation with Sussmann that the material suggestive of a digital backchannel had been compiled by serious and respected cybersecurity specialists.
+But the FBI assessed it and quickly determined there was no actual suspicious or secret contact between Russia and the Trump campaign.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP